refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/5-sort-and-filters.md

 <Checklist>
 <ChecklistItem id="add-search-and-filters-mui">
-I understand how sort and filters come implemented out-of-the-box in the `<DataGrid />` component.
+I understand how sort and filters come implemented out-of-the-box in the {`<DataGrid />`} component.
 </ChecklistItem>
 </Checklist>